paskal/blog/content/post/2017-remote-code-build-in-visual-studio-code.markdown

 slug: remote-code-build-in-visual-studio-code
 ---

-In Sublime Text you could achieve remote code execution using the following code:
+In Sublime Text, you could achieve remote code execution using the following code:

 ``` json
 {